FinToolBench: Evaluating LLM Agents for Real-World Financial Tool Use: Metric Definitions

-TMR, IMR, and DMR count the number of questions whose traces contain at least one mismatched tool call in the corresponding dimension.
-Each question is counted once, regardless of how many mismatches occur in its trace.
-We report these metrics as rates in $[0,1]$ by dividing the mismatch count by the number of questions that invoked at least one tool call.
+TMR, IMR, and DMR are computed over questions with at least one executed tool call, and measure the fraction of traces that contain at least one mismatch in the corresponding dimension.
 Lower is better.
+Let denote the set of questions with at least one executed tool call.
+We then define

+Because these rates are conditional on tool invocation, they diagnose the quality of attempted tool traces but do not by themselves reward coverage.
+For this reason, the main table reports them jointly with \tir{} and \tesr{} so that coverage and attempted-trace quality are visible together.